viktorkpkn/ImageCanvas/README.md

 ## Features

 - Import images from files or folders without modifying the originals.
-- Arrange images with Equalized Tiled Grid, resolution-informed Native Tiled Grid, or equalized Cascading Grid.
+- Three modes of arrangements: Equalized Tiled Grid and Cascading Grid (Collage and Pinterest-Style Columns), and Native grid that retains resolution of the images.
 - Pan, zoom, select, move, resize, rotate, and flip board items.
-- Add persistent text objects with Bold and Italic styling.
-- Add transient, session-only pen drawings.
+- Add persistent text objects with Bold and Italic styling and session-only pen drawings.
-- Copy clean board snapshots and save them to Pictures at a configurable resolution.
+- Board snapshots with configurable resolution.
+Auto-copied to clipboard and savied to Pictures (by default).

 ## Requirements